Blue Badge - parking for people with a disability

 Blue Badge costs

-Applying for a Blue Badge on our website or using GOV.UK is free, if you are eligible there is a £10 fee for a Blue Badge.
+Applying for a Blue Badge on our website or using GOV.UK is free.
+If you are eligible there is then a £10 fee for a Blue Badge.
 You may be charged if you make a Blue Badge application using another website.
+You can have your Blue Badge photo taken for free at the library.

 A Blue Badge is valid for 3 years.